am2786/Credit-fraud-detection/README.md

 # Credit-fraud-detection

-Jupyter notebook used in support of this post: [Anomaly Detection: Predicting Credit Card Fraud](https://dailydatablog.wordpress.com/2017/10/05/blog-post-title-2/)
+Code in support of this post: [Anomaly Detection: Predicting Credit Card Fraud](https://dailydatablog.wordpress.com/2017/10/05/blog-post-title-2/)

-More information on the dataset can found [here](https://www.kaggle.com/dalpozz/creditcardfraud).
+This repository provides the jupyter notebook used to analyze and model data from the Kaggle [](https://www.kaggle.com/dalpozz/creditcardfraud) dataset.
+All packages required come built in with anaconda so once you have that installed it should be fine.
+The dataset can be downloaded [here](https://www.kaggle.com/dalpozz/creditcardfraud/data).

 #### Questions/issues/contact
 <adrian.e.meyers@gmail.com>